 The easiest way to avoid any legal mess and ensure your video will not be removed is to utilize royalty-free music.
-The downside is that royalty-free audio can get expensive with some sites selling the rights for YouTube use at an upwards of $40 per track.
+The downside is that royalty-free audio can get expensive with some sites selling the rights for YouTube use at an upwards of $50 per track.

 This license allows the content to be used by others although there are often further stipulations and usually without any commercial use that is a gray area for use with monetized YouTube content.
-After YouTube had flagged some of my videos with Creative Commons audio within it, I decided to look for a better option.
+After YouTube had flagged some of our videos with Creative Commons audio within it, we decided to look for a better option.

 Better yet, each audio piece within the service comes with a lifetime license for royalty free use meaning you can download a track for use and still maintain the rights to use the song after your subscription period has ended.

-Subscription Pricing Models
+Subscription Pricing & Business Model

-However, going this route can get significantly more expensive as the monthly rate is $49 whereas the annual subscription is only $99 per year.
+However, going this route can get significantly more expensive as the monthly rate is $79 whereas the annual subscription is only $149 per year.
 You'll receive immediate value with the yearly subscription should you intend to subscribe for two or more months.

 Now those of you who are on the fence as to whether the service is right for you can sign up for a free 7-day trial.
 You are granted unlimited access for a 7-day period and retain royalty-free rights to any content downloaded within that time-frame even if you don't continue your subscription further once the trial has commenced.

 The free trial for AudioBlocks has an odd structure.
-If you simply sign-up for the 7-day trial and then leave it to automatically convert into a full membership once the period is over, you’ll be transitioned into the $49/month plan.
+If you simply sign-up for the 7-day trial and then leave it to automatically convert into a full membership once the period is over, you’ll be transitioned into the $79/month plan.

-Use Of Content
+Licensing & Use Of Content